All Episodes

 That's down even since last November's election.

-Now a group of congressional Republicans is trying to turn things around with a road show.
+Now, a group of congressional Republicans is trying to turn things around with a road show.

 And guess who they've picked as the salesman for the new Republican Party?

-Some not so new faces.
+Some not-so-new faces.

 Now, they plan to hold town halls and get conversation going with folks who are independents and interested Democrats.

-Now I don't care about this.
+Now, I don't care about this.

-I think it's they can do what they want, but I'll tell Newt's not going to be happy being left out of the group.
+I think it's they can do what they want, but I'll tell you, Newt's not going to be happy being left out of the group.

-Newt will not be happy leaving the left out.
+Newt will not be happy.

-Why didn't they go get Arlen Specter?
+Why didn't they go get Arlen Spector?

-Pelosi saying we need to become more like Democrats if we want to survive as a party.
+Pelosi is saying we need to become more like Democrats if we want to survive as a party.

-Question, what do you think of this new effort by the former governor of Florida Jeb Bush trying to rebrand the Republicans right now, come up with a new image to counter this uh notion that the Republicans of the party of no.
+Question: What do you think of this new effort by the former governor of Florida Jeb Bush trying to rebrand the Republicans right now?

-They tried the Sarah Palin thing, that blew up in the face, and the rush and Michael Steele and then the tea bag, and that did that hasn't worked out very well.
+They've tried the Sarah Palin thing that blow up in their face and the brush and Michael Steele and then the teabagging.

-They gotta try something.
+They got to try something.

 They just can't, you know, sit there and just take the pounding that they're taking.